 First things first so let’s start with my name which is Linn.
 That’s me and in the background you see the kitchen of the little apartment we stayed in on a recent trip to Paris.

-I grew up in California in the east bay area so I’m used to sun, warm weather, a growing season, and as many fresh fruits and vegetables as I can fit on the plate along with avocadoes, nuts, whole grains.
+I’m a California girl.
+I grew up in the east bay area so I’m used to sun, warm weather, a growing season, and as many fresh fruits and vegetables as I can fit on the plate along with avocadoes, nuts, whole grains.
 I am also used to estate bottled California wine and California extra virgin olive oil.

 Now I live in New York so I’ve learned to live with variable sun, hot and humid summers, cold sometimes nasty winters, limited growing season, but access to this city’s vibrant food scene, greenmarkets, and some of the best Italian regional cooking outside of Italy.

 I never realized my food choices were unhealthy until I went back to school to study nutrition in the early 1990s.
 That decade marks the pinnacle of reductionist nutrition thinking.
 So you could say with my Californian rooted French inspired approach to Mediterranean cooking, I couldn’t have picked a more unfavorable time.
 I learned a lot about nutrition for which I am grateful.
 I also learned that healthy eating was counted in grams of fat and milligrams of sodium and my usual pattern which averages between 35-40% calories from fat was off the chart unhealthy.